Pioneer Brewing Co. letterhead, c.1947 - image

 At that time the capacity of the plant was 50,000 barrels of beer a year but new steel vats were installed and several new cellars constructed which increased the capacity to 100,000 barrels annually.

-cardboard sign offering near-beer in 7 ounce bottles
+cardboard sign offering near-beer in 7 ounce bottles, ca.1926

 Northwest Brewing Company